SaeedBaig/saved-searcher-for-reddit/README.md

 ## TODO
 - Add filter by subreddit or post-text (or both)
 - Add filter by comment or post (or both)
+- Add command history for up-down arrow (like bash history)
 - Add argument-parsing to alternatively use as single CLI command (e.g. `reddit_saved_search -u username -p password -r subreddit1 subreddit2 subreddit 3 ...`)
 - Add `-h` flag for help
 - Add `-q` (quiet) flag for no extraneous output (for piping, dumping output to file, etc)